United Airlines 777-200 Seat Guide (2026)

 💻 Digital Nomad Workspace Audit

-The United Airlines 777-200 presents a mixed digital workspace experience that varies significantly by cabin and route configuration.
+The United Airlines 777-200 presents a mixed workspace picture depending on cabin and row choice.

 🔊 Acoustic & Sensory Audit